 ‣ What is song craft and why do I need it???

-Good songwriters use song craft to give their songs emotional impact and make them memorable for listeners.
-The song building tools and techniques we call “song craft” are not arbitrary; they weren’t invented just to drive songwriters crazy or force us to create formula songs without depth or originality.
-They exist because, over hundreds of years, songwriters have found that they help listeners to understand, experience, and remember the message at the heart of our songs.
+Good songwriters use song craft to give their songs emotional impact and create a memorable experience for listeners.
+The tools and techniques of our craft are not arbitrary; they weren’t invented just to drive us crazy or make us write copy-cat songs without depth or originality.
+They exist because, over hundreds of years, songwriters have found that they help listeners to understand, experience, and remember the message at the heart of a song.

 ‣ How does a song get started?
 (Good question!)